Cookie Policy

 Driving Question: What are frames and how do they shape our perspectives on historical events?

-3. Assess how different historical frames change our perspective of historical events.
+3. Assess how using different frames can change our understanding of historical events.

 STEP 2